davidzshi/berachain-erc20/README.md

 Fast way to deploy an ERC20 using Foundry.
 To use it, pull the repo.

+Get some testnet Bera in the wallet you will deploy the contract with: https://artio.faucet.berachain.com/

 Then install Foundry: https://book.getfoundry.sh/getting-started/installation

 Get your Berachain private key and set it as a local environment variable by running this in your shell: